Seemor

 Location Insights

-Area: Charming Bernal Heights main street with local-first vibe, casual date nights and neighborhood regulars.
+Area vibe: Charming Bernal Heights main street with local-first vibe, casual date nights and neighborhood regulars.

 Safety: Generally safe, well-trafficked in evenings with good neighborhood footfall.

-Nearby: Cortland Ave shops, cafes, family-friendly blocks; close to Mission corridor but quieter.
+What's nearby: Cortland Ave shops, cafes, family-friendly blocks; close to Mission corridor but quieter.

 Opening Hours